kharmer9/IST652_Final/README.md

 <h3> Description </h3>

 Python scripting class final project focused on predicting college basketball postseason.
-The purpose of this assignment was to show proficiency in common python packages (pandas, numpy, and matplotlib), while also experimenting with another python package.
-Machine learning modeling from sklearn was used commonly in this project.
+The purpose of this assignment was to show proficiency in common python packages (pandas, numpy, and matplotlib), along with common sklearn machine learning modeling from sklearn.
 The [report](https://github.com/kharmer9/IST652_Final/blob/main/IST652FinalProject.pdf) organizes all of the work into one coherent written presentation.
 The [code](https://github.com/kharmer9/IST652_Final/blob/main/IST652%20Final%20Project%20Code.ipynb) is also attached for any necessary references.
 The dataset with this project is available for download at https://www.kaggle.com/andrewsundberg/college-basketball-dataset?select=cbb.csv

 <h3>Languages and Utilities Used</h3>